truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 You can use the default [Network Address Translation (**NAT**)](https://datatracker.ietf.org/wg/nat/about/), enable **DHCP**, or manually define IP addresses.

 {{< hint type=tip >}}
-If migrating data from an existing S3 service deployment, define static IP addresses and ensure ports for the Minio plugin are different from the existing service.
+If migrating data from an existing S3 service deployment, ensure ports for the Minio plugin are different from the existing service.

 {{< /hint >}}

 Click **Save** to install.